SamCrabtree/Clear_Comm/README.md

 This project is a program developed to help process leads and information for a hypothetical Real Estate Company.

-Upon reaching the login screen, you will need to use the admin username and password you will create in the setup steps below,
+Upon reaching the login screen, you will need to use the admin username and password you will create in the setup steps below.

 ![Clear_Comm Login](github_img/clearcommlogin.png "Clear_comm")

 Upon login, users will be presented with a screen that contains a dashboard that shows it's organization's weekly goals, and a list of a few options.